globalpayments/android-sdk/README_NETCETERA_GPECOM.md

 ## Integration

-The GP calls can be done either from the app or from your server integration.
+The GP Ecom calls can be done from the app.

 - instantiate the Netcetera SDK; because this is a heavy CPU operation we recommend to do it on a background thread